MicrosoftDocs/azure-docs/articles/batch/batch-spot-vms.md

 - Spot VMs in Batch don't support setting a max price and don't support price-based evictions.
 They can only be evicted for capacity reasons.
 - Spot VMs are only available for Virtual Machine Configuration pools and not for Cloud Service Configuration pools, which are [deprecated](https://azure.microsoft.com/updates/azure-batch-cloudserviceconfiguration-pools-will-be-retired-on-29-february-2024/).
 - Spot VMs aren't available for some clouds, VM sizes, and subscription offer types.
-See more about [Spot limitations](../virtual-machines/spot-vms.md#limitations).
+See more about [Spot VM limitations](../virtual-machines/spot-vms.md#limitations).
 - Currently, [ephemeral OS disks](create-pool-ephemeral-os-disk.md) aren't supported with Spot VMs due to the service-managed eviction policy of *Stop-Deallocate*.

 ## Next steps

 - Learn about the [Batch service workflow and primary resources](batch-service-workflow-features.md) such as pools, nodes, jobs, and tasks.
 - Learn about the [Batch APIs and tools](batch-apis-tools.md) available for building Batch solutions.
 - Start to plan the move from low-priority VMs to Spot VMs.
-If you use low-priority VMs with **Cloud Services Configuration** pools (which are [deprecated](https://azure.microsoft.com/updates/azure-batch-cloudserviceconfiguration-pools-will-be-retired-on-29-february-2024)), plan to migrate to [Virtual Machine configuration pools](nodes-and-pools.md#configurations) instead.
+If you use low-priority VMs with *Cloud Services Configuration* pools (which are [deprecated](https://azure.microsoft.com/updates/azure-batch-cloudserviceconfiguration-pools-will-be-retired-on-29-february-2024)), plan to migrate to [Virtual Machine Configuration pools](nodes-and-pools.md#configurations) instead.